-At K&L Clutch, we supply only the highest quality torque converters.
+At K&L Clutch, we supply only the highest quality torque converters, replacement torque converters, and parts.
 But to understand what this means, let’s start with the basics:

 Torque converters are, of course, an automatic transmission’s answer to a manual transmission’s clutch—with one big advantageous twist (which we’ll get to below).
-Torque converters allow the engine to turn while a machine’s wheels and transmission gears come to a complete stop (think cars idling in a driveway).
+They allow the engine to turn while a machine’s wheels and transmission gears come to a complete stop (think cars idling in a driveway).